deepaklearner/sample_cypher/simple1.md

      CASE WHEN NOT m4.employeeNumber IN managers THEN managers + [m4.employeeNumber] ELSE managers END AS managers WHERE m4 IS NOT NULL

-// Return the correct levels and managers
+// Output the result
-RETURN e.employeeNumber AS employeeNumber, e.managerid AS managerid,
+RETURN e.employeeNumber AS employeeNumber,
+       e.managerid AS managerid,
+       CASE
+           WHEN e.managerid = e.employeeNumber THEN 1
+           ELSE level
-       level AS Level,
+       END AS Level,  // Adjust level for CEO
        CASE WHEN size(managers) > 0 THEN managers[0] ELSE NULL END AS L1managerid,
        CASE WHEN size(managers) > 1 THEN managers[1] ELSE NULL END AS L2managerid,
        CASE WHEN size(managers) > 2 THEN managers[2] ELSE NULL END AS L3managerid,
        CASE WHEN size(managers) > 3 THEN managers[3] ELSE NULL END AS L4managerid
 ORDER BY e.employeeNumber

 v1.2